-Many people have dry or itchy skin, allergies, or eczema, but similar symptoms can be caused by sexually transmitted diseases (STDs), including herpes, syphilis, genital warts and human immunodeficiency virus (HIV).
-Depending on the location of skin irritation, the presence of other lesions and/or rash, and how long the symptoms last, it may be a good idea to get tested for STDs or be evaluated by a health care provider.
+Many people have dry or itchy skin, allergies, or eczema.
+Still, similar symptoms can be caused by sexually transmitted diseases (STDs), including herpes, syphilis, genital warts, and human immunodeficiency virus (HIV).
+Depending on the location of skin irritation, the presence of other lesions and rash, and how long the symptoms last, it may be a good idea to get tested for STDs or be evaluated by a healthcare provider.

-Below is a more detailed list of these STDs and their symptoms.
+Below is a more detailed list of these STDs that cause dry skin, itchy skin, and peeling skin and their symptoms.

-There are 2 strains of herpes simplex virus (HSV): type 1 and type 2.
-Oral herpes is usually caused by HSV-1, while genital herpes is usually caused by HSV-2.
+There are two strains of herpes simplex virus (HSV): type 1 and type 2.
+Oral herpes is usually caused by HSV-1, while HSV-2 usually causes genital herpes.
 Both viruses, though, can cause infection in either location.
 Herpes is often asymptomatic, but some people develop outbreaks of blister-like sores on the lips, in or around the mouth, or on the genitals.
-Burning, itching and tingling may be the first symptoms of an outbreak.
+Burning, itching, and tingling may be the first symptoms of an outbreak.
 Dry skin, though, may also cause these sensations.
-Although there is no cure for herpes, antiviral medication, prescribed by a physician, can reduce the frequency and severity of outbreaks.
+Although there is no cure for herpes, antiviral medication prescribed by a physician can reduce the frequency and severity of outbreaks.

 Syphilis is an STD caused by a bacterium called Treponema pallidum.
-Syphilis progresses through 4 stages: primary, secondary, latent and tertiary.
+Syphilis progresses through 4 stages: primary, secondary, latent, and tertiary.
 A rash is the main symptom of the secondary stage, and that rash could be mistaken for dry skin.
-According to The Centers for Disease Control, syphilis rashes or often rough and red, but can also be faint and hard to spot.
+According to The Centers for Disease Control, syphilis rashes or often rough and red but can also be faint and hard to spot.
 Unlike dry skin, the syphilis rash does not itch, may affect the palms of the hands and the soles of the feet, and is often accompanied by fever, swollen lymph nodes, fatigue, and other flu-like symptoms.
-The rash may also be paired with wart-like, raised lesions in the mouth, underarms or groin.
+The rash may also be paired with wart-like, raised mouth, underarms, or groin lesions.
 Syphilis can be cured with antibiotics if caught early.

 Genital warts (HPV)

 Genital warts are sexually transmitted and are caused by certain strains of the human papillomavirus (HPV).
 As described by The US Department of Health and Human Services, genital warts are skin-colored bumps that can range in number and size.
 They are usually found on or around the genitals or anus of men and women.
-Like dry skin, the warts may be itchy.
-There is no cure for HPV, but the warts can be treated or removed.
-The Centers for Disease Control and Prevention recommends that all children and young adults be vaccinated against the virus to prevent genital warts and HPV-related cancers.
+Like dry skin, warts may be itchy.
+There is no cure for HPV, but warts can be treated or removed.
+The Centers for Disease Control and Prevention recommends vaccinating all children and young adults against the virus to prevent genital warts and HPV-related cancers.

 HIV and AIDS

-At the end of the day, any skin dryness or itchiness that you experience is most likely just due to dry, irritated skin.
-However, it is important to remember that some STDs can cause similar symptoms and to have yearly STD testing if you are sexually active or entering a new relationship.
+Any skin dryness or itchiness you experience is likely due to dry, irritated skin.
+However, it is essential to remember that some STDs can cause similar symptoms and to have yearly STD testing if you are sexually active or entering a new relationship.